Kortemme-Lab/ksi_inputs/README.md

 * ``loops/`` Loop definitions.
 These files indicate which residues will be allowed to move in loop modeling simulations.

+* ``pymol/`` Pymol sessions of KSI for quick viewing.
+Not meant to be part of the Pull into Place pipeline.

+* ``resfile/`` Rosetta "resfiles" specifying which positions to repack and design, and a script used to help generate resfiles.

+* ``restraints/`` A restraint file specifying the desired coordinates of the Asp/Glu carboxylate group and the parameters for the harmonic restraint.

-* ``minpack/`` PDB files that have been minimized and repacked in the rosetta score function.
+* ``structures/`` Monomeric, dimeric, apo, and holo structures of KSI that have been minimized and repacked in the rosetta score function.
 I'm not sure which version of the score function though (i.e. score12 or talaris2013), so this probably needs to be repeated with scripts that are more reproducible.

-* ``sessions/`` Pymol sessions of KSI for quick viewing.
-Not meant to be part of the Pull into Place pipeline.

-* ``symmetry/`` Parameters for simulating the KSI dimer in symmetry mode.
-I never got this to work, and I now prefer to design KSI by focusing only on one active site and not using symmetry, but I'm keeping these files here for future reference.
+  The dimeric holo structure ``wt_lig_dimer.pdb.gz`` is the one you should use unless you have a specific reason not to.